-Purdue University Fort Wayne Library is not a depository for foreign national government documents or the documents of other international government organizations, such as the United Nations.
+The library is not a depository for foreign national government documents or the documents of other international government organizations, such as the United Nations.
 However, the library does select core documents when they meet the selection criteria enumerated within this policy.